ygg2/JankClient/SECURITY.md

 ## Reporting a Vulnerability

-If there's an issue please disclose it responsibly to me, or here on github privatly.
+If there's an issue please disclose it responsibly to me, or here on Github privately.